10 points to keep in mind when choosing the right mobile testing tool(s)

 There are not many companies which have a structured approach to mobile testing and the requirements are usually deficient.
 I don’t see many specialized mobile testers out there either.
 I sometimes go on events and hear about the companies’ unstructured approach on mobile testing within all sectors.
 That scares me half to death.

-These are 10 questions to help you to be critical on mobile testing tools and to not get fooled by a cool logo or a nice salesman.
+These are 10 questions to help you to be critical on mobile testing tools and to not get fooled by a cool logo or a nice sales person.

 - Which OS does the testing tool support?